alextanhongpin/clean-architecture-learn/layer.md

 https://stackoverflow.com/questions/21554977/should-services-always-return-dtos-or-can-they-also-return-domain-models

 Having different types at each layer increases the conversion or mapping between dofferent types.
 Also, changes on the inner fields affects all outer layers.

+Note
+- one common misunderstanding of layers is that they tend to be separate package or module etc. Doing so could increase the number types conversion.
+- we could instead place all of those related code in a single package